roman-ryzenadvanced/glm.47-launched-and-it-is-beast/README.md

 ## ❓ FAQ: GLM-4.7 and the AI Coding Market

-**What is the best cheap AI for coding in 2025?**
+**What is the best cost-effective AI for coding in 2025?**
-GLM-4.7 by Zhipu AI is currently the most cost-effective SOTA model for coding.
-It provides performance comparable to Claude 4.5 Opus at 1/25th of the price, making it the top choice for developers looking for high ROI.
+GLM-4.7 by Zhipu AI is a highly competitive, cost-effective SOTA model for coding.
+It provides performance comparable to **Claude 3.5 Sonnet** at a fraction of the subscription cost, making it a compelling choice for developers prioritizing ROI.

-**Is GLM-4.7 better than GPT-4 or Claude 4.5 for coding?**
+**Is GLM-4.7 better than GPT-4o or Claude 3.5 Sonnet for coding?**
-While Claude 4.5 and GPT-4 excel in natural language nuance, GLM-4.7 dominates in agentic coding workflows, mathematical reasoning (AIME 25 score: 95.7), and multi-file debugging, all while maintaining a massive 200K context window.
+While **Claude 3.5 Sonnet** and **GPT-4o** excel in specific natural language nuances and have large established ecosystems, GLM-4.7 shows parity or leadership in agentic coding workflows, mathematical reasoning (AIME 25 score: 95.7), and multi-file debugging, all while maintaining a 200K context window.

 **How much does the GLM-4.7 coding tool cost?**
 The Z.AI Lite plan starts at **$9/quarter**.
 For API users, GLM-4.7 is priced at approximately **$0.60 per 1M tokens**, significantly undercutting the $15.00/1M token rate of premium Western models.